 The Coronavirus Business Interruption Loan Scheme (CBILS) offers financial support to smaller businesses across the UK that are losing revenue as a direct result of the Coronavirus (COVID-19) pandemic.

-Is my business eligible for funding through the newly expanded CBILS?
+Is my business eligible for funding through CBILS?

 Previously, many small businesses who could access financial support on commercial terms found they were ineligible for CBILS, when they approached their lender.

 The updated Scheme now enables businesses who meet the requirements for a standard commercial facility to apply for the Scheme.
 Under the new rules in place from 6 April 2020, the government expects many more businesses to be eligible and to be able to access the funds they need.

 Being unable to provide sufficient security for the loan financing required is no longer a condition to access the scheme.

 What if I previously applied for CBILS but my loan proposal was declined?

 If your business was previously unsuccessful in securing funding through CBILS, you may consider re-contacting your lender under the new eligibility criteria.

 If one lender turns you down, you can still approach other lenders within the scheme.

 What if I have been previously offered a commercial (non-CBILS) loan?

 For any commercial (non-CBILS) facilities offered since 23 March 2020, providing the business meets the CBILS eligibility, lenders have been asked to bring these facilities onto CBILS wherever possible and changes retrospectively applied as necessary.